 Should We All Be Wearing Masks In Public?
 Health Experts Revisit The Question

-But as cases of coronavirus have skyrocketed, there's new thinking about the benefits masks could offer in slowing the spread.
+But as cases of the coronavirus have skyrocketed, there's new thinking about the benefits that masks could offer in slowing the spread.
 The CDC says it is now reviewing its policy and may be considering a recommendation to encourage broader use.

-At the moment the CDC website says the only people who need to wear a face mask are those who are sick or are caring for someone who is sick and unable to wear a mask.
+At the moment, the CDC website says the only people who need to wear a face mask are those who are sick or are caring for someone who is sick and unable to wear a mask.

-But in an interview with NPR Monday, CDC director Robert Redfield said that the agency is taking another look at the data around mask use by the general public.
+But in an interview with NPR Monday, CDC Director Robert Redfield said that the agency is taking another look at the data around mask use by the general public.

 "I can tell you that the data and this issue of whether it's going to contribute [to prevention] is being aggressively reviewed as we speak," Redfield told NPR.